EthVentures/CryptoTracker/README.md

 # CryptoTracker
-Monitoring CryptoCurrency exchanges to collect data for the algorithmic trading analysis.
+CryptoTracker enables monitoring of cryptocurrency exchanges to collect data for the algorithmic trading analysis.
+Use this open source project to track Price, Bid/Ask, Size, and Volume to test hypotheses about Ethereum, build machine learning models to predict price movements, understand volatility, arbitrage and more.

+CryptoTracker enables high-quality cryptocurrency R&D across all major, global exchanges.

 Pull Requests welcome and encouraged.

 # Supported Exchanges
  1. [BitFinex](https://bitfinex.com/)